stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-configure-probes/configure-probes.md

 # Configure Probes for Your Application

-SAAP provides robust mechanisms for managing the health and availability of applications running in containers.
+SAAP provides robust mechanisms for managing the health and availability of container applications.
 Liveness, readiness, and startup probes are essential features that help ensure application reliability and stability.

 In this tutorial, we will explore how to leverage the capabilities of SAAP to define different probes using the values.yaml file.

 ## Objective

-- Configure liveness, readiness and startup probes in your application with their parameters.
+- Configure your application's liveness, readiness, and startup probes with their parameters.

 ## Key Results